oasis-tcs/openc2-ap-pf/oc2pf.md

 ### 2.3.3 Query
 The valid Target type, associated Specifiers, and Options are summarized in [Section 2.3.3.1](#2331-query-features).
 Sample Commands are presented in [Annex A](#annex-a-sample-commands).

+Upon receipt of 'query [target]' Command with an Argument that is not supported by the Actuator, PF Consumers:

+* MUST NOT respond with OK/200
+* SHOULD respond with the 501 status code
+* SHOULD respond with 'Option not supported' in the status text
+* MAY respond with the 500 status code

 #### 2.3.3.1 Query features
 The 'query features' Command MUST be implemented in accordance with Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10).